 A: Roster management is necessary, and unfortunately, cuts may be made.
 While it is difficult to make these cuts, it is even more difficult to carry too many players on a roster.
 However, if there is sufficient talent and quality coaches available, we may consider multiple teams for each age group.
 These decisions will ultimately be left up to the board.

 Q: If there are cuts, what will you base your judgment off of to determine who makes the team?

-A: Baseball skill set will be a huge part of what we are looking at when determining cuts; this includes the following: hitting, throwing, fielding, and running.
-However, in addition to those skill sets, we will also evaluate the following, and these will carry almost as much weight as the aforementioned: listening skills and willingness to work hard/hustle.
+A: Baseball skill set will be a substantial part of what we are looking at when determining cuts; this includes the following: hitting, throwing, fielding, and running.
+However, in addition to those skill sets, we will also evaluate the following, and these carry almost equal weight as the aforementioned: listening skills and willingness to work hard/hustle.
 Finally, we will also make decisions based upon PARENT EVALUATIONS.
 Our organization takes a lot of pride in the reputation we have earned as a hardworking, good group of people, and we will not have that reputation tarnished.

 Think your student-athlete stands out from the rest?
 Nominate them now!NOMINATE